bernhardAxonIvy/doc/source/engine-guide/getting-started/docker/run.rst

 Run
 ---

-Now we are going to run the |ivy-engine| with a separate container which holds the system database - in this case we use PostgreSQL.
+Now we are going to run the Axon Ivy Engine with a separate container which holds the system database - in this case we use PostgreSQL.
 Create a new folder somewhere in your file system and copy paste the following files to it: